dancanyego/nyc-school-data-exploration/README.md

-# Analyzing NYC High School Data
+# Exploring NYC High School Data

 This project analyzes Several data from New York City public high schools to understand various factors affecting SAT scores and student performance.
 The analysis is performed in a Jupyter Notebook, utilizing Python's data analysis libraries.